mlabs-haskell/plutip/docs/regenerate-network-configs.md

-# how to generate cluster-data from scratch
+# How to generate cluster-data from scratch

 Start inside the cluster-data directory with files:
  - cluster-data/alonzo-genesis.yaml